 NymphWD-50

-A hybrid pattern that blends elements of the WD-40 and RS2, the WD-50 is a killer mayfly emerger with a slim profile, trailing shuck, and subtle flash.
+A hybrid pattern that blends elements of the WD-40 and RS2, the WD-50 is a proven mayfly emerger with a slim profile, trailing shuck, and subtle flash.
 It excels in technical water where fish are keyed on emerging Baetis or midge pupae.

 Spring, Summer, Fall